 Here are five top tips every owner can follow!

-1. Write for the guest, not for yourself
+1. Write the description for the guest, not for yourself

 2. Write a lively, informative headline